JoelBird/joelbird.github.io/index.md

 [Invite Url](https://discordapp.com/api/oauth2/authorize?client_id=961725997789630524&scope=bot&permissions=395405552656)
 - Our bot will create the OpenProj category, the required channels and the OpenProjManager role

-Now create the task-channels you will be working with.
-Task-channels are different areas of development your project wishes to open to the public, inviting their support.
-Task-channels can be of the following categories:\
-marketing-tasks\
-coding-tasks\
-other-tasks

-*When creating these channels, please ensure spelling is the same as demonstrated above, this is necessary for our bot*

 ---

 ## Creating Tasks:

 - The first message in a tasks-channel will define all the tasks that you are inviting members to complete.
-- For a member to create and update tasks they must have the OpenProjManager role of that server.
+- For a member to add and remove tasks they must have the OpenProjManager role of that server.
-- Create tasks with the following format inserted as a message in a task-channel:
+- Create tasks with the **add_task** slash command in your discord server:

 ```
-Update Tasks(**tasks**)
+/add_task
 ```
 ![1](/assets/images/1.PNG)